ZonyLaw/ZonyLaw/README.md

 <p align="left">
 </p>

-- 👯 I’m looking to collaborate on creating a **Trading Alert App** and started some test of api and concepts.
-This app will be focused on alerts giving flexiable options for the users to track the market.
-The potential tools used will be Python and React but open for suggestions.
+- 👯 I’m looking to collaborate on creating a **Trading Alert App**.
+I have started testing some api and concepts.
+This app will focus on alerts giving flexiable options for the users to track the market.
+The potential tools used will be Python and React but open for any suggestions.

-- 🔭 I’m currently working on **BulkBuying App**.
+- 🔭 I’m currently working on **Food ording App**.
 The idea is people in the local community could come togehter and order food in bulk to save on delivery cost.
 This is to be developed in React.

 - :bulb: I am always on the look out for good ideas and put myself in people's shoes to see what they need and missing.
 I love to explore my creativity side through story telling.